Children and young people have a right to be heard and involved in decisions that affect them.

 We are committed to recognising, respecting and promoting children’s rights, as set out in the United Nations Convention on the Rights of the Child (UNCRC).

 The Progressing the Human Rights of Children in Scotland: Action Plan 2021-2024 was published in November 2021.
-This includes strategic actions to help empower children and young people to claim their rights, including the development of a consortium of organisations to support a sustainable, meaningful and inclusive approach to the participation of children and young people in decision-making.
+This includes strategic actions to help empower children and young people to claim their rights, such working with the Scottish Public Services Ombudsman to develop a child-friendly complaints process.

 In addition to young people being directly involved in Government groups, we have also continued to fund a number of third sector organisations, including the Scottish Youth Parliament, the Children’s Parliament and Young Scot to lead on participation and engagement with children and young people.